 9.3 We will not Sell (as defined in the CCPA) any Personal Information (including such Personal Information pertaining to your Authorized Users).

-9.8 We shall promptly notify you in writing if at any time we makes a determination that we can no longer meet our obligations regarding CCPA compliance under this Exhibit.
+9.9 We shall promptly notify you in writing if at any time we make a determination that we can no longer meet our obligations regarding CCPA compliance under this Exhibit.

-10.1 Upon termination of the Services and/or the Agreement, whichever comes earlier, and otherwise in compliance with Applicable Data Protection Law, Processor shall be permitted to delete from Controller’s production environment for the Services, all copies of the Service Data stored or Processed by Processor on behalf of Controller.
+10.1 Upon termination of the Services and/or the Agreement, whichever comes earlier, and otherwise in compliance with Applicable Data Protection Law, Processor shall, at the Controller’s election, delete or return from Controller’s production environment for the Services, all copies of the Service Data stored or Processed by Processor on behalf of Controller.

 11.1 This Exhibit will remain in force as long as Processor Processes Personal Data on behalf of Controller under the Agreement.